• Related Sites

 • the orders for custody, care and control which are being requested.

-In deciding whether or not to grant the application for ICCC, the court has one paramount consideration: the welfare of the child.
 Hence, it has to be shown that the ICCC is in the best interests of your child.
-While there is no definitive scope for the term ‘welfare’, you can find out more about it by speaking to our Specialist Divorce Lawyers.
+While there is no definitive scope for the term ‘welfare’, you can find out more about it by speaking to our experienced Divorce Lawyers.

-2. Talk to your spouse/ex-spouse
+Talk to your spouse/ex-spouse

-It is important to communicate with your spouse/ex-spouse on the custody, care and access arrangements for the child.
+It is important to communicate with your spouse/ex-spouse on the custody, care, and access arrangements for the child.
 Try to discuss and reach a compromise on the child’s welfare.

-Related Article: Commencing Court Proceedings Against an Ex-spouse who has Abducted your Child
+Read more: Commencing Court Proceedings Against an Ex-spouse who has Abducted your Child

-1. Talk to our Specialist Divorce Lawyers
+Talk to our Experienced Divorce Lawyers

 Our International Divorce Lawyers will explain the steps involved when considering a Singapore divorce and advise on your rights and options.